 The Hans Linde Fellowship was established in 2012 and each year provides a stipend to a second- or third-year UO Law student who is actively interested in addressing legal problems that extend beyond national or state borders.
+The fellowship will be administered beginning in Spring 2016 by the Public Law and Policy Program.

 Application and Selection